KOMAL263113/project_2/README.md

 Quiz Page

 It is made with html,css and javascript.
- Go trough the code and run in your ide (e.g-vs code)
+ Go trough the code and run in your ide (e.g-vs code).